Vivolance/crypto_prices_rt/README.md

 ### Other Issues
 1. Data will be missing whenever web socket is closed.
 WebSocket API cannot retrieve historical data.
-Possibly add a non-realtime pipeline to ingest missing data?
+Solution: To add a non-realtime pipeline to ingest missing data

 2.